curl/everything-curl/usingcurl-returns.md

     aren't necessary acknowledged or supported, so this exit code signals that for this resource on this server, there can be no range or resumed transfers.

  34. HTTP post error.
 Internal post-request generation error.
 If you get this error, please report the exact circumstances to the curl project!

  35. A TLS/SSL connect error.
 The SSL handshake failed.
-The SSL handshake can fail due to numerous different reasons so the error message may offer some additional clues to this.
+The SSL handshake can fail due to numerous different reasons so the error message may offer some additional clues.
 Maybe the parties couldn't agree to a SSL/TLS version, an agreeable cipher suite or similar.

  36. Bad download resume.
 Couldn't continue an earlier aborted download.
 When asking to resume a transfer that then ends up not possible to do, this error can get returned.
 For FILE, FTP or SFTP.

  37. Couldn't read the given file when using the FILE:// scheme.
 Failed to open the file.
 The file could be non-existing or is it a permission problem perhaps?

  38. LDAP cannot bind.
 LDAP "bind" operation failed, which is a necessary step in the LDAP operation and thus this means the LDAP query could not be performed.
-Might happen because of wrong username or password and more.
+This might happen because of wrong username or password, or for other reasons.

  39. LDAP search failed.
-The given search terms caused the LDAP search to return error.
+The given search terms caused the LDAP search to return an error.

  40. **Not used**